Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, Mumbai Tourist Attraction

 One of the most popular places to visit in Mumbai, the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya is accessible every day from 10:15 AM to 6 PM.
 However, the ticket counter closes at 5:45 PM, so plan your visit accordingly.
 The only days the museum is closed is on the mandatory holidays identified for the Maharashtra – Republic Day (26th January), Maharashtra Day (1st May), Independence Day (15th August) and Gandhi Jayanti (2nd October).

-There are different types of entry tickets to the Prince of Wales Museum.
-The charges range from INR 35 to INR 700 and the fee varies for Indian adults, foreigners, children, students, senior citizens, defence personnel and groups of 15 and more.
+There are different types of entry tickets to the Prince of Wales Museum depending on whether you wish to visit only the main museum or the Children’s Museum or both.
+The charges range from INR 20 to INR 650 and the fee varies for Indian adults, foreigners, children, students, senior citizens, defence personnel and groups of 15 and more.

 Image Gallery of Chhatrapati Shivaji Maharaj Vastu Sangrahalaya